ContainerSolutions/mesoscon-2016-minimesos/README.md

 $ minimesos up
 ```

-Check out the *Frameworks* tab, Elasticsearch should be running.
+Check out the *Frameworks* tab.
+Elasticsearch should be running.
 From here you can check out the tasks and scale up or down.

 ```
 $ minimesos destroy